Frequently Asked Questions/

 Can we leave during the retreat to visit the beach and other nature sites?

-No. We know there are many beautiful places to visit here in Costa Rica, but please make plans to do these extra activities before or after the retreat.
+We have 2 scheduled adventures to visit nearby beaches and waterfalls.
+We know there are many beautiful places to visit here in Costa Rica, but please make plans to do any additional activities before or after the retreat.
 Our focus is on the medicine work and we have seen how holding a strong container without interactions from outside energies allows you to drop in much deeper to your healing and connection to the medicine.

 What are the ceremonies like?

-Our ceremonies begin around 8pm and usually finish between 1am & 2am.
+Our ceremonies begin around 7pm and usually finish between 1am & 2am.
 They will take place in the dark in our ceremonial space overlooking the jungle hills.
-You will be offered mapacho, which is a sacred jungle tobacco used for cleaning and connecting to the plants.
-You can smoke this during ceremony if you choose to.
+We work with mapacho, which is a sacred jungle tobacco used for cleaning and connecting to the plants.
 Our healers open the ceremony singing Arkana ikaros to call on benevolent forces, to activate the medicine and to protect the space for our ceremony.
 During the ceremony our healers/facilitators, who have studied for many years in the ancient Shipibo tradition, will sing their healing songs (ikaros) to support the energy of the space and will come around and sing an ikaro directly to each person.
 This level of attention and care will greatly assist your ability to connect to the medicine directly and will help to clear any potential blockages that may otherwise prevent you from diving deep into your healing.
 In the latter part of the night, when the ikaros are finished, we open the space and share songs of many other languages and cultures with some gentle guitar and instrumentation, and welcome our participants to share their voices and songs within the space.
 Of course this is not mandatory, but singing really helps you to open your heart and also move energy and so we encourage you to explore that for yourself.
 When all has settled we will close the ceremony.
-Hot tea and fruit will be available in the kitchen.
+Hot tea will be available in the kitchen.
 Participants can sleep in the ceremony space or go back to their rooms.

 What are the accommodations like at the retreat center?

 Our retreat location provides a very modern and comfortable experience, yet is set amongst beautiful jungle filled hills on an expansive, private nature reserve.
 There are 4 cabins, each with 2 private bedrooms, a shared bathroom with hot water showers and flush toilets, living room area, and kitchenette.
-There are also 3 private rooms within the main house, which also hosts our dining area.
-There is a swimming pool, plenty of hammocks to relax and integrate in, a ceremonial/yoga space, undercover fire pit area, and nature hikes just outside your door including a near by 300 year old Ceiba Tree.
+There is a large dining area, a swimming pool, plenty of outdoor spaces to relax and integrate in, a ceremonial/yoga space, and nature hikes just outside your door.

 Is there Wi-fi?